 Legalisation is a formal procedure for confirming that the signature and stamp on a document are genuine, and that the document has been signed by a public official who is authorized to do so.
 Legalisation does not entail any verification of the accuracy of the content of the document.

-Legalisation of documents are provided by appointment only.
-An appointment can be made by emailing the Embassy at emb.kathmandu@mfa.no.
-We recommend that a copy of the documents is sent to us via email in order to check the signature to be countersigned beforehand.
+Documents for legalisation can be dropped off Monday – Thursday between 10:00-12:00 and 13:00-14:00 only.
+Make sure you check the Embassy’s opening hours before dropping off the document.
+We recommend that a copy of the document(s) is sent to us via email to emb.kathmandu@mfa.no in order to check the signature to be countersigned beforehand.

 The legalisation process for documents issued in Nepal for use in Norway is as follows: